DE0CH/velarium/docs/ib/ib_docs.md

 ...
 def logout(request):
     """
-    This is a Django handler function that logs the current user out.
-Designed to be accessed programmatically.
+    This is a Django handler function that logs the current user out, designed to be accessed programmatically.
     :param request:
     :return:
     """
     try:
-        # Delete the sessoin cookie.
+        # Delete the session cookie.
         del request.session['sub']
         success = True
     except KeyError: